swinterbourne/riboviz-work/open-science-projects.md

 # The PI perspective

 The ideal student research project benefits everyone involved: students learn and make their grades, while the research project moves forward and the research group learns from the students.
-Open science projects can approach this ideal, by treating students as collaborators throughout their projects, and having a clear pathway set up for them to contribute.
+Open science projects can approach this ideal, by treating students as collaborators throughout their projects, and having a clear structure set up for them to engage and contribute.
 The key opportunity is that doing open science takes time, and it is hard to find others willing to climb the "mountain of engagement" from learning about a project to participating, collaborating, and leading.
 Students whose research project intersects with a larger open science project have the time and incentive to engage.